MandeepSic19/TargetDataset/README.md

 ## **Target_Dataset**

 ## **Dataset Overview**
 The 3D point cloud data for each target distance were captured using the UTM-30LX-EW sensor.
-Depth measurements were processed using **URGBBENRI Plus** software.
 To ensure accurate measurements, the point clouds were preprocessed using pass-through filtering, outlier removal, and voxel grid downsampling.
 All preprocessing parameters are documented in the `rqt/` folder.
-Plane segmentation was applied to extract the target plane, followed by min–max bounding box computation and corner detection to determine the target **Height** and **Width**.
+Plane segmentation was applied to extract the target plane, followed by min–max bounding box computation and corner detection to determine the target **Height** and **Width**.Depth measurements were processed using URGBBENRI Plus software.

 ## **Sample Images**
 Representative sample images illustrating the captured point clouds and the corresponding Height and Width measurements are provided in the `figures/` folder.
 These images offer a qualitative overview of the dataset and the measurement workflow.